open-cogsci/osdoc/content/pages/manual/android.md

 ## Developing experiments for Android

-### Back-end
+### backend

-The OpenSesame runtime for Android requires the [droid] back-end, which is available as of OpenSesame 0.27.2.
+The OpenSesame runtime for Android requires the *droid* backend.

 ### Design tips

-Implement most user interactions through the MOUSE_RESPONSE item or `touch_response` plug-in.
+Implement most user interactions through the MOUSE_RESPONSE item or TOUCH_RESPONSE plugin.
 In general, screen touches are registered as mouse clicks.
-Using keyboard input will work as well, but it will show and hide the virtual keyboard after every key that is entered, which looks a bit messy.
+Using keyboard input will work as well, but it will show and hide the virtual keyboard after every key that is entered, which looks messy.

-The resolution for the `droid` backend is fixed at 1280x800.
+The resolution for the DROID backend is fixed at 1280x800 (landscape).
 On Android, your experiment will be automatically scaled up or down depending on the resolution of the device, but the resolution that you design with is always 1280x800.

 ### Debugging